azhang777/HomeworkSeven/README.md

 - **Complex Operations**: For complex set operations, such as union and intersection, consider using Venn diagrams as a visualization tool.

 - **Hashcode and Equals**: HashMap and HashSet classes use a hashcode to find an empty slot.
 This implies that if an object equals another object, both should have the same hashcode and the same slot.

 # Streams
-Certainly, here's your text formatted in the provided format:

-- **Streams**

 Provide a way of performing aggregate operations over a collection.